NickR818/triandsucceedsports/README.md

 # triandsucceedsports
-Simple example of a website designed using basics of CSS
+Sample website made using HTML5 and CSS